Word Meanings - SHOVELNOSE - Book Publishers vocabulary database

 The great band commissural fibers which unites the two cerebral hemispheres.
 See corpus callosum, under Carpus. - UNDERSECRETARY

 1. A series of events in a play, proceeding collaterally with the main story, and subservient to it.
 Dryden.
 2. A clandestine scheme; a trick.
-Addison. - WHITE-FRONTED
+Addison. - WHITE FLY

 Any one of numerous small injurious hemipterous insects of the genus Aleyrodes, allied to scale insects.
 They are usually covered with a white or gray powder. - CALLE